jasonmccauley/BANDIT/README.md

 1. Install node modules `npm i`
 2. Start project `npm start`

-How to setup config.env (Must be on node version 20.6.0 or newer):
+How to setup config.env (Developers only, must be on node version 20.6.0 or newer):

 1. Create file "config.env"
 2. Add variable "URI"